Convert TXT to TOML

 Why Convert TXT to TOML?

-- Type Safety: Built-in support for integers, floats, booleans, dates, and arrays - not just strings
+- Type Safety: Native integers, floats, booleans, dates -- not just strings

 Practical Examples